Welcome to ZelixOS

 1. Download ZelixOS

-Visit the official ZelixOS website and download the latest ISO image.
+Head to the Downloads page and grab the latest ISO image.

 - Rufus (Windows)